input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 ### Establish bootnodes

 Wizard perpares one bootnode address that is derived from the generated node network key and user input.
-This guide does not cover bootnodes as not partner chains specific.
+This guide does not cover bootnodes as not partner chains specific topic.
-Partner chains do not add any bootnode requirements nor capabilities.
+Partner chains do not add any requirements nor capabilities in regards to bootnodes.

 ## Create chain-spec file

-`<node-executable wizards prepare-configuration` uses data from the previous step to generate chain-spec file.
+`<node-executable> wizards create-chain-spec` uses data from the previous step to generate chain-spec file.
 It is important to understand that most of chain-spec file generation is delegated to `<node-exectuable>` itself.
-Specifically, wizards set some specific environment variables and assumes that `<node-exectuable> build-spec` will use them and will not require any other variables.
+Specifically, wizard sets some specific environment variables and assumes that `<node-exectuable> build-spec` will use and that it will not require any other variables.
 Because what `<node-exectuable> build-spec` uses and requires is finally in control of the chain developer, the following command can only be seens as an example:
 ```bash
 export COMMITTEE_CANDIDATE_ADDRESS=$(jq -r '.addresses.CommitteeCandidateValidator' addresses.json)